This page describes how to implement the Ogden hyperelastic behaviour.

 methods which reduce the

-number of evaluation of the pow
+number of evaluations of the pow

 function.